-Of course, a defendant is never to be convicted on suspicion or conjecture.
-If, for example, you view the evidence in the case as reasonably permitting either of two conclusions-one that a defendant is guilty as charged, the other that the defendant is not guilty-you will find the defendant not guilty.
+Of course, a Defendant is never to be convicted on suspicion or conjecture.
+If, for example, you view the evidence in the case as reasonably permitting either of two conclusions-one that the Defendant is guilty as charged, the other that the defendant is not guilty-you will find the defendant not guilty.